chromeos/chromeos.dev/site/en/posts/io-games-for-large-screens.md

 Finally, once you've updated your game to support all of these great large screen opportunities, ensure you follow the best practices to build, release, and distribute your game.
 Support additional ABIs, audit for unnecessary feature declarations in your manifest, and streamline your application delivery with App Bundles and Play Asset Delivery.

-Thanks again for joining us to learn about how to optimize your game for large screen devices.
 We look forward to seeing how you level up your game!